- Physics/Astronomy Graduate Program Home

 - Faculty & Staff

-Assistantships are available for Fall 2014 admission!
+Tuition scholarships available for Fall 2014 admission!

 The Professional Science Master’s in Photovoltaics (PSM-PV) prepares students for successful careers in the burgeoning photovoltaics industry.
 The two year program builds a strong scientific knowledge base and develops laboratory skills and business management practices to prepare the next generation of PV professionals.
 Students are exposed to a wide range of cutting edge research activities in laboratories of world-class faculty, and participate in a 24 week corporate sponsored internship that provides real world experience.
 The program is accredited by the National Professional Science Master’s Association.
 Past graduates have found jobs within the Ohio and Michigan PV industry, and with the US Department of Energy's Solar Energy Technologies Program.